• Skip to primary navigation

 Tan bowl of sliced black olives with walnuts and chopped figs mounded in bowl with a spoon and garnished with parsley. side view. this …

-Kalamata Olive Tapenade Recipe Variations
+Kalamata Olive Tapenade Variations

 Make Kalamata olive and fig tapenade with basic ingredients in your pantry.